Religious Education

 “What shall we say the Kingdom of God is like?” asked Jesus.
 “What parable shall we use to explain it?
 It is like this.
 A man takes a mustard seed, the smallest seed in the world, and plants it in the ground.
 After a while it grows up and becomes the biggest of all plants.
 It puts out such large branches that the birds come and make their nests in its shade.”

-In June, we had a whole school RE day.
-All of the children, across the school took part in a Mustard Seed Story virtual day led by the super actors from Rise Theatre and experienced the most wonderful songs, stories, prayers, drama and art activities.
+We had a whole school RE day.
+All of the children, across the school took part in a Mustard Seed Story day led by the super actors from Rise Theatre and experienced the most wonderful songs, stories, prayers, drama and art activities.
 They then took part in a pre-recorded interactive show: using the creations they had made; the prayers they wrote on their prayer birds; and sang the songs they had learnt throughout the day.
 It was so lovely to speak to the children about this and some of the children in Year 1 said it was the best day they ever had!
 I could hear the most wonderful singing coming from the children’s classrooms all the day.
 Ask your child to sing The Warrior Song and The Miracle Song to you.
 We explored the parable and now have a better understanding of Jesus’ intentions when he shared this parable with his followers; we are unique and special and we have so much to give, no matter how small we start off.

 Our Year 3 and 4 pupils have prepared Easter Reflections for you with song, action and word.